Gen Bajwa says Pak Army's patience to ongoing smear campaign may not be unlimited | Politics

 Gen Bajwa, 61, is scheduled to retire on November 29 after a three-year extension.
 He has ruled out seeking another extension.

-Addressing the Defence and Martyrs' Day ceremony in Rawalpindi to pay tribute to martyrs, Gen Bajwa also extended an olive branch to those targeting the army by saying that “I want to move forward by forgetting it” and urged all stakeholders to move ahead by learning lessons from the past mistakes.
+Addressing the Defence and Martyrs' Day ceremony in Rawalpindi to pay tribute to martyrs, Gen Bajwa also extended an olive branch to those targeting the army by saying that ''I want to move forward by forgetting it''.
+He urged all stakeholders to move ahead by learning lessons from the past mistakes.

 The Defence and Martyrs' Day is observed annually on September 6 but it was delayed this year due to the devastating floods that hit the country around that time.